ambirdZdn/learn-security-examples/repudiation/repudiation.md

 ## For you to do

 1. Briefly explain the vulnerability.
+    No logging to track back problem and debug issues.
+    No monitor of system events.
 2. Briefly explain why the vulnerability is addressed in __secure.ts__.
+    Use bunch of middleware function to implement logging message, requests, and errors.
 3. Which design pattern is used in the secure version to address the vulnerability?
 Briefly explain how it works?
+    Middleware pattern, using request and response chain.

+    These middleware functions allows focuses on logging, error handling process in separate concerns, we are able to modify request and responses, and this flow proecesses requests sequentially before reaching route handlers.
+Like the logging middleware captures request details and timestamps, while the error handling middleware catches and logs exceptions.